 I popped over to meet Miller John Cook last week.
-I’ve been baking with Priors flour milled at Fosters mill, in Swaffham Prior, which is just over the border in Cambridgeshire for about 2 years.
-It is the flour that I give to my students, to take home and bake with.
+I’ve been milling local organic wheat and Jon at Fosters mill, in Swaffham Prior has kindly given me some Rye and local grain to try.
+Cambridgeshire is just over the border and Jon’s flour is the flour that I give to my students, to take home and bake with.

 Fosters Mill was built in 1855, and has only had 3 owners.
 Like many mills of the time, it was called after the original miller, and there was mention of a mill on the site in the Domesday Book.